Pond: Uses

 Experimental ponds are used to test hypotheses in the fields of environmental science, chemistry, aquatic biology, and limnology.

 Some ponds are the life blood of many small villages in arid countries such as those in sub-Saharan Africa where bathing, sanitation, fishing, socialization, and rituals are held.
 In the Indian subcontinent, Hindu temple monks care for sacred ponds used for religious practices and bathing pilgrims alike.
-In Europe during medieval times, it was typical for many monastery and castles (small, partly self-sufficient communities) to have fish ponds.
+In Europe during medieval times, it was typical for many monasteries and castles (small, partly self-sufficient communities) to have fish ponds.
 These are still common in Europe and in East Asia (notably Japan), where koi may be kept or raised.

 In Nepal artificial ponds were essential elements of the ancient drinking water supply system.
 These ponds were fed with rainwater, water coming in through canals, their own springs, or a combination of these sources.
 They were designed to retain the water, while at the same time letting some water seep away to feed the local aquifers.